buildingSMART/Sample-Test-Files/IFC-import-certification.md

    Ensure all 9 IFC models can be opened and visualised together in one viewer.

 1. **Software version number**
-   Ensure that the software version number is visible to end-users and matches that declared in certfication request.
+   Ensure that the software version number is visible to end-users and matches that declared in the certification request.

 1. **General visual geometry check**
    Ensure that the imported model geometry visually matches the source model.